notbilldavis/mm-mush-plugins/README.md

 Track lootables so you know when you can loot them again.
 Has a couple in there already like the Archon box lootables.
 It's a little finicky though, it should try to automatically loot again to update the timer but sometimes it doesn't.
 Manually re-loot until I fix it I guess.
 Lootables that can be looted again show when you log on.

-## Capture Quest

-Puts a little quest button on the screen to track your current quest in a collapsable mini window.
-Will also look the quest up on annwn.info for a little help.
-Can do a quest hint <phase #> for additional info pulled too.
-It will save quests in a db so it doesn't try to get it multiple times from the site.
-Can get weird for quests not found on annwn though.
-Will be adding customization to this soon too.

-Will need the quest_miniwindow.lua and questsearcher.lua files in the MUSHclient\lua folder.

 ## Split Scroll

 ![Image](https://github.com/user-attachments/assets/b041c136-5dc5-491c-ab95-2771f6ae1ce5)